devopsdays/devopsdays-web/content/events/2020-tokyo/propose.md

 <hr>

-    Check out <a href="https://sessionize.com/devopsdays-tokyo-2020/">Proposals at Sessionize</a> to see our most up-to-date proposals and how to submit your own.
+    Check out <a href="https://sessionize.com/devopsdays-tokyo-2020/"> Proposals at Sessionize </a> to see our most up-to-date proposals and how to submit your own.
 <hr>

 ## Call for Proposals Description